 — 3.
 I understand that the enclosure size appropriate for the rabbit is six times the size of the rabbit.
 No enclosure is required.
 I understand that the bunny cannot stay in an enclosure all of the time and will require time and space to run about freely to get plenty of exercise.
 X pens may be used to provide a safe place that bunny can call home- other enclosures work well such as NIC cubes. _____

 — 4.
 I understand that FUR volunteers are available for consultation (free) to help with set up questions or with initial set up before or after my adoption.
 Education information has been provided to you. _____

 — 5.
 I agree to read the FUR Rabbit Care information and agree to take the rabbit to a vet as needed. ___

 — 6.
 I agree if I am adopting a pair that I have read and understand the bonding needs of this pair.
 I have learned about housing issues and other matters needed for their safety while bonding occurs.
 I agree to be in touch with my counselor to continue bonding processes as needed. _____

 — 7.
 If renting or leasing: I have the permission of my landlord to keep a rabbit or rabbits in my house or apartment.
 This permission is in writing in my lease. __________

 — 10.
 Deposits.
 I am paying a $50 deposit for the spay and neuter of my adopted rabbit.
 This deposit will be returned when I have spayed or neutered the rabbit.
-Send your spay or neuter certificate to TEAM-FUR, PO Box 882 Folsom, CA 95763 for your refund. $________________ TEAM-FUR will refund your deposit once the spay/neuter certificate has been received. ________
+Send your spay or neuter certificate to Friends of Unwanted Rabbits, PO Box 882 Folsom, CA 95763 for your refund. $________________ FUR will refund your deposit once the spay/neuter certificate has been received. ________

 — 11.
 I agree not to sell, breed or to use this rabbit(s) for any project or experiment.
 This is a companion pet rabbit. ____________